tylercable1/mvp-starter/_PRESS-RELEASE.md

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+A must have for craft beer lovers.
+Easy access to the best breweries and beers in the area.
 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+    Traveling?
+Want a beer?
+List of popular breweries in area, with directions and top rated beers.
+At the store and want to try local(not corporate) beer?
+Find list of beers that local brewers 'commonly' bottle and sell at stores.
 ## Problem ##
   > Describe the problem your product solves.
+  When traveling people generally want to go out, and they generally want to try things unique to the place they are.
 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  Will provide list of breweries close to current location, along with popular beers and information.
 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  This app will connect craft beer lovers to popular local breweries, and allow them to check out beer lists and descriptions.
 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Simply plug in your location, and view a list of breweries sorted by state.
 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  I'm from LA and visiting Bend OR for the first time, I'd heard good things about their breweries, but with The Beer App, I was connected with 3 amazing breweries, and was able to walk up to the bar and order their *best* beer like I was a local.
 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  This app is a must have for any beer lover who's traveling.
+On a business trip?
+Use the beer app.
+On vacation with the fam? find a list of family friendly breweries.